jacobv95/pyees/docs/Units/Temperature.md

 Temperatures are wierd.
 The units celsius and fahrenheit are relative units, meaning that 20 [C] is equal to 20 [K] above the temperature 273.15 [K].
 This makes addition and subtraction of temperatures ambiguis.
 Pyees implements the following rules with respect to tempatures

  - A tempaturedifference is returned, when subtracing two temperatures
+ - Addition of two temperatures are handled like any other unit

 ```
 import pyees as pe